oneops/oneops.github.io/user/design/secrets-client-component.md

 ### Configuration Files

-If your application loads configuration files to access secrets, you can simply manage those files with the Keywhiz proxy and then update the reference to load those files.
+If your application loads configuration files to access secrets, you can simply manage those files with the secrets proxy and then update the reference to load those files.

 For example, if the default location is configured to use